corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

-### Certificate revocation list management

-You can use the CLI to access:

-* The certificate revocation list.
-* List of certificate issuers.

-Use this service for a comprehensive list of revoked certificates and their associated details.
-For lists of approved or pending revocation requests, use the [certificate signing request management commands](##Identity-manager---Certificate-signing-request-Management).

 ### Get the certificate revocation list